opencryptoki/libzpc/CONTRIBUTING.md

 Code contributions
 ---

-All code contributions are reviewed by the `libzpc` maintainers who reverve the right to accept or reject a pull request.
+All code contributions are reviewed by the `libzpc` maintainers who reserve the right to accept or reject a pull request.

 Please state clearly if your pull request changes the `libzpc` API or ABI, and if so, whether the changes are backward compatible.